magma/magma/docs/readmes/orc8r/dev_dependencies.md

 # Module dependencies on generated constructs

-Within Magma, each module(orc8r, lte, cwf, feg, wifi, fbinternal), is in charge of generating and defining their own constructs.
-A module's constructs may have dependencies on those of another module.
+Within Magma, each module (orc8r, lte, cwf, feg, wifi, fbinternal) is in charge of generating and defining their own API objects, specifically defined as Swagger objects.
+A module's Swagger objects may depend on those from other modules.
+This results in the following module dependency tree.

 ![Module Dependencies](assets/orc8r/gen_construct_dependencies.png)